jmborr/idpflex/paper/paper.md

 experimental data.
-This data is an average over all conformations, and using this average as the criterion by which to discard any specific conformation can lead to erroneous discarding decisions by the reasons stated above.
+This data is an average over all conformations, and using this average as the criterion by which to discard any specific conformation can lead to erroneous discarding decisions due to the reasons stated above.

 Default clustering is performed according to structural similarity between pairs of conformations, defined by the root mean square deviation